BiglySoftware/BiglyBT-plugin-autopilot/readme.txt

 Maximum Share Ratio:
 ------------------------------------
 This field complements the Ratio Stop Mode, and is only used when the mode is set to 'User Defined'.
-Ratio entered must be in the Azureus ratio format of "x.xxx" where each whole number represents a complete copy.
+Ratio entered must be in the BiglyBT ratio format of "x.xxx" where each whole number represents a complete copy.

 Minimum swarm seed count:
 ------------------------------------